Early Life and Education of Robin Williams: A Complete Timeline

 In 1991, Robin Williams and Marsha Garces had their second child, Cody Alan.

-During a Playboy interview in 1992, Robin Williams discussed his fear of losing his creative spark and sharpness, and credited his father for strengthening his self-confidence.
+During a Playboy interview in 1992, Robin Williams discussed his fears of losing his balance between his work and his life, and of losing his creativity.
+He credited his father for strengthening his self-confidence.

 Loading Video...